 I’ve found account taxation is often ignored or forgotten as the divorce is closer to being finalized.
 Often attorney’s and clients understand the 401k has tax ramifications, but the tax consequence of stock plans sales or other executive compensation plans are often ignored in divorce.
 I’ve also noticed that attorney’s often do not delineate what is required to be reported and by which spouse.

 These accounts may not always be able to be divided.
 You must check with the company prior to division.

 The cost basis needs to be disclosed on stock plans and other executive benefit plans if they are divisible.

-I had a client whose husband had always handled the couple’s finances.
+I had a client whose husband had always handled the couple’s finances which lead to one of the worst financial errors in divorce.
 I asked her to send me everything she could find regarding their assets; buried deep in the 120 pages in a box was her husband’s pension statement.
 His pension had two parts: a monthly income stream and a supplemental benefit that had a present value of $930,000.
 The $90,000 was included in the husband’s disclosure document, but he made no mention of the monthly pension income.
 I valued that income at around $890,000 and included it in the asset division report to my client and her attorney.

 The number on the pension statement is not usually the real value of the pension.
 This is often incorrectly valued in divorce negotiations.

 8. Failing to Advise Clients to Refinance the Mortgage Beforethe Divorce is Final